 Resumable online index rebuild and database scoped global temporary tables for Azure SQL Database in public preview

 Resumable online index rebuild for Azure SQL Database lets you pause an online index rebuild operation and resume it later rather than having to restart the operation from the beginning.
 Database scoped global temporary tables for SQL Database allow the use of global temporary tables (prefixed with ##table_name) scoped to a specific database so they can be shared among all users' sessions within the same database.

 Microsoft SQL Server 2017 first release candidate

-The first release candidate of Microsoft SQL Server 2017 is now available on Windows, Linux and Docker.
-Learn more about the enhancements added since the last preview by visiting the What is New in SQL Server 2017 documentation webpage.
+The first release candidate of Microsoft SQL Server 2017 is now available on Windows, Linux, and Docker.
+Learn more about the enhancements added since the last preview by visiting the What's New in SQL Server 2017 documentation webpage.
 You can preview SQL Server 2017 in an Azure virtual machine for development and testing today.